-Potty Training Accidents: What’s Normal and When to Be Concerned
+Potty Training Accidents: What’s Normal (and When to Worry)

 If you’re potty training your toddler and dealing with accidents, you’re not alone.
 For many parents, accidents are the part that can cause the most worry.
 You might start asking yourself whether you’ve started too early, done something wrong, or should stop altogether.